Taking sun care seriously

 It might feel like it’s always cloudy here in the UK, but with those long-awaited summer months on their way, we can’t neglect the importance of staying safe in the sun.
 Sunshine is vital for our health and wellbeing: it provides our bodies with vitamin D and lifts our spirits after a long, cold winter.

-But it’s also vital we protect our skin - even on a mild day when it doesn’t seem sunny enough to cause sunburn.
+But it’s also vital we protect our skin with sun care - even on a mild day when it doesn’t seem sunny enough to cause sunburn.

 Why sun care is so important